 Songs Like “The Boxer”

-If you connected with the story and emotion in “The Boxer”, here are more songs that hit in a similar way:
+If you connected with the story in “The Boxer,” here are some similar songs:

 1. “Fast Car” by Tracy Chapman